You can’t miss all the banners at Whitworth Fieldhouse.

 In four years at Whitworth, Friedt has figured out almost everything else, adapting to a new culture both on and off the court.
 A senior from Düsseldorf, Germany, he is the leader of a Pirates team that’s chasing its fifth Northwest Conference men’s basketball championship in six years.

 It gets better.
 In May, the academic All-American will graduate with a degree in International Business.
-Two weeks later, he’ll marry his high school sweetheart then move on to graduate school.
+Two weeks later, he’ll marry his high school sweetheart and move on to graduate school.

-The whole experience has been great, though fleeting.
+The whole experience has been great, although fleeting.

 “I remember being a freshman and everybody telling to make the most of it,” Friedt said.
 “I didn’t think so at the time, but it’s gone pretty fast.”

 Adapting to American culture wasn’t too hard.
 Friedt had a head start in 2006 as an exchange student in Longview, Wash.
 He had “the perfect host family,” which included a teammate at Mark Morris High School.
 He also met Cassie, now his fiancee.

 He returned to Germany, graduated from high school and contemplated a return to the United States.
 Basketball was the ticket, and several schools showed interest.

 One showed more than the rest.
 Friedt’s decision was easy after then-Whitworth coach Jim Hayford traveled eight time zones to recruit him.

 “That was pretty impressive, to be honest,” Friedt said.
 “I didn’t think any coach would make it out to Germany.
 That sealed the deal for me.”

 Freshman year “was definitely an eye-opener” for the 6-foot-8 Friedt, who grew up idolizing Dirk Nowitzki of the Dallas Mavericks.